stanley-gu/standardsCh/chapter.md

 development of SBGN, and are stored using the Systems Biology Markup Language (SBML), a standard for representing models of biochemical and gene-regulatory networks.
-CellDesigner supports simulation and parameter scanning through a selection of different simulation engines, SBML ODE Solver, Copasi, or SBW [@funahashi2003celldesigner;@funahashi2008celldesigner].
+CellDesigner supports simulation and parameter scanning through a selection of different simulation engines, SBML ODE Solver, COPASI, or SBW [@funahashi2003celldesigner;@funahashi2008celldesigner].

 ### JSim